Montreal-Analytics/dbt-snowflake-utils/README.md

 When compiling or generating docs, the console reports that dbt is using the incremental run warehouse.
 It isn't actually so.
 During these operations, only the target warehouse is activated.

 ### snowflake_utils.clone_schema ([source](macros/clone_schema.sql))
+This macro is a part of the recommended 2-step Cloning Pattern for dbt development, explained in detail [here](2-step_cloning_pattern.md).

 This macro clones the source schema into the destination schema.

 #### Arguments